ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Expected result:**

-Callback is called with NSAPI_ERROR_OK and IP address 5 times.
-First request shall complete slower than the requests made after it (where the response is found from cache).
+Callback is called with `NSAPI_ERROR_OK` and IP address 5 times.
+First request shall complete before the requests made after it (where the response is found from cache).

 ### ASYNCHRONOUS_DNS_NON_ASYNC_AND_ASYNC

 **Description:**

-Verify that non-asynchronous i.e. blocking DNS queries and asynchronous i.e. non-blocking queries work at the same time.
+Verify synchronous (in other words, blocking) DNS queries and asynchronous (in other words, non-blocking) queries work at the same time.
 Call `NetworkInterface::gethostbyname_async()`.
-Right after that make 6 non-asynchronous `NetworkInterface::gethostbyname()` calls with different host names.
+Right after that, make 6 synchronous `NetworkInterface::gethostbyname()` calls with different host names.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**